 My approach to treatment identifies the root cause of your pain or dysfunction quickly.
 This enables me to establish a focused treatment plan which will facilitate a more timely recovery and return to your sport or prior activity level.

-Treatment plans often include one or more of the following: prescriptive exercise, spinal manipulation, joint mobilization, spinal and/or joint stabilization exercises, blood flow restriction training and dry needling.
+Treatment plans often include one or more of the following: prescriptive exercise, spinal manipulation, joint mobilization, spinal and/or joint stabilization exercises, blood flow restriction training, dry needling and cupping.

 Please see Physical Therapy Treatment Section for more details

 Upon completion of the assessment, an individualized report will be generated and emailed to each pitcher.
 If deficits are identified, a series of corrective exercises will be prescribed.
 Each program of corrective exercises is developed with the goal of enhancing pitching performance and lowering the pitcher's risk of musculoskeletal injury.

 Daemen College – Fellowship Program in Orthopedic Manual Physical Therapy, December 2015